wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rest_api_examples/publishing-a-swagger-api.md

 # Publishing a Custom Swagger Document

 When you create a REST API, a default Swagger definition is automatically generated.
-You can access this Swagger document by using the following `http://<MI_HOST>:8290/<API_NAME>?swagger.json` or `http://<MI_HOST>:8290/<API_NAME>?swagger.yaml` URL.
+You can access this Swagger document by using the `http://<MI_HOST>:8290/<API_NAME>?swagger.json` or `http://<MI_HOST>:8290/<API_NAME>?swagger.yaml` URL.

 See [Using Swagger Documents](../../../../develop/advanced-development/using-swagger-for-apis) for more information.